3doordigital/SoSensational/plugins/coschedule-by-todaymade/readme.txt

 = How much does CoSchedule cost? =

 We charge a monthly fee for CoSchedule because we provide an ongoing service that publishes your blog posts and social media messages using a robust API.
-CoSchedule is low-cost at only $10/month.
-It is fully integrated with WordPress, Twitter, Facebook, LinkedIn, Google+, Buffer, and Tumblr.
+CoSchedule has several subscription plans to choose from, starting at only $15/month.
+It is fully integrated with WordPress, Twitter, Facebook, Pinterest, LinkedIn, Google+, Buffer, and Tumblr.

 == Screenshots ==